dalindev/Ethereum-Address-Alert-Bot/README.md

 # Ethereum-Address-Alert-Bot
 simple tool to watching an ether address if any ETH transactions coming in...

+What is this?This is a simple tool to watching an ether address if any ETH transactions coming in...

-Why this is useful? there are many Ether address are public for testnet, but people make mistake and sending ETH to those addresses at mainnet.
+There are many Ether wallets are public for local testnet, but people make mistake and sending real ETH to those addresses at mainnet.

 Then you might want to watching out those public known wallet, if any transactions comes in it is Free ETH for you LOL.

 ```